Serguey Braguinsky Directory Page

 “Enforcement of Property Rights during the Russian Transition: Problems and Some Approaches to a New Liberal Solution” Journal of Legal Studies, 28(2), 1999: 515-544.

-Audra Wormald, Rajshree Agarwal, Serguey Braguinsky, and Sonali Shah.
-“Pioneering Digital Platforms: The Effect of Firm Characteristics and Platform Strategies on Pioneer Outcomes.”
-Working Paper, University of Maryland, September 2021.
+Wormald, Audra, Rajshree Agarwal, Serguey Braguinsky, and Sonali Shah, 2021.
+“Pioneering Multi-Sided Digital Platforms: The Effects of Firm Characteristics and Platform Strategies on Pioneer Outcomes.”
+Ed Snider Working Paper Series No. 1, Ed Snider Center for Enterprise and Markets, Robert H. Smith School of Business, University of Maryland.
+Revise and resubmit from the Strategic Management Journal.

 BUSI 711 Industry Analysis